Queen-Edel/Perfume-shop/README.md

 # Perfume Palm Store

 Perfume Store is an e-commerce web application for buying and exploring a wide range of perfumes.
 Our platform offers a user-friendly interface and diverse perfumes to suit your preferences.
-Whether you're a perfume enthusiast or looking for the perfect gift, Perfume Store has you covered.
+Whether you're a perfume enthusiast or looking for the perfect gift, Perfume Emporium has you covered.

 ## Live Demo